marcialsg/forked-ays-model/README.md

 `ays_tsm.py` is a script designed to analyze the AYS model using the Tangent Space Method (TSM) as part of the PyViability package.
 It allows users to simulate, modify parameters, and compute viability metrics considering different boundary conditions and management strategies.
 The output of this analysis can be saved into a specified file for further use.

+Tangent Space Mapping (TSM) is a method for analyzing data represented as Symmetric Positive-Definite (SPD) matrices.
+These matrices are seen as points on a curved space called a Riemannian manifold.
+TSM simplifies analysis by projecting these points onto a flat plane called a tangent space, which allows the use of standard machine learning algorithms.
+Here is a simplified algorithm of TSM:
+1. Represent data as SPD matrices: The first step is to represent the data you want to analyze as a set of SPD matrices.
+This may involve calculating covariance matrices from raw data, as is often done with EEG signals.
+2. Calculate the Riemannian mean: Calculate the Riemannian mean of all the SPD matrices in your dataset.
+This mean serves as a central reference point on the Riemannian manifold.
+While there's no closed-form solution, an iterative algorithm is often used for this calculation.
+3. Map to tangent space: Map each SPD matrix onto the tangent space at the Riemannian mean.
+This involves calculating a logarithmic map between each matrix and the Riemannian mean.
+4. Apply Machine Learning: Now that the data is projected onto a flat tangent space, you can apply standard machine learning algorithms (like SVM or LDA) for classification or other analyses.

 ## Script Breakdown

 ### 1. Imports